Tbilisi in Winter: the Best European Winter City Break

 Take a Break from the Cold with a Glass of Georgian Wine or Chacha

 Georgians know how to make the tastiest wines, so hop into a cosy bar to give them a try!
 My favourites are Tsinandali, Tsolikauri and Pirosmani (all whites), but if red is more your thing, try Saperavi which is probably Georgia’s most well-known wine.
 If you prefer spirits, or are just looking for a quick shot of warmth, get yourself a chacha.
 This is a local liquor that burns as it travels down your throat and into your stomach, instantly warming you up!
+There are lots of interesting and unique Georgian drinks to try, not just alcoholic ones.

 Learn About Georgia in Tbilisi’s Many Museums

 Tbilisi has loads of museums, and good ones at that!
 Our favourites are the Wine Museum, the Georgian Museum of Fine Arts, and the Georgian National Museum.
 As well as these more official museums, I would recommend a stop at the Tea Museum at Bitadze Tea Shop.
 This has a very small selection of tea memorabilia, but the guys running the place will tell you all about the history of tea in Georgia as well as give you a tea tasting.
-Who knew Georgia was tea making country?!
+Who knew Georgia was a tea-producing country?!

 Feel Festive at the Christmas Markets